 LOCAL COLLECTIVE AGREEMENTS

-The LMA maintains collective agreements with the Grand Theatre in London, ON and with Drayton Entertainment Inc. that owns the Huron Country Playhouse in Grand Bend, ON.
+In addition to the memorandum of agreement with London Symphonia, the LMA maintains collective agreements with the Grand Theatre in London, ON and with Drayton Entertainment Inc. that owns the Huron Country Playhouse in Grand Bend, ON.

 AFM CONTRACTS & SPECIAL PAYMENTS FUND

 SOUND RECORDING SPECIAL PAYMENT FUND

 This fund distributes annual supplemental wages to musicians under the collective bargaining agreement between the AFM and the recording industry.
 This fund in an excellent option for serious groups making independent recordings.